 In the upper area, however, both 6-day starved lots returned to the creel in greater numbers (692) than the 1-day starved lots (643), and the main effect of starvation was significant at the 1 percent level in addition to the interaction being significant at the 5 percent level.

 About 81 percent of the tags returned were from fish caught in the sections stocked.
 One percent of the tags were from fish that moved upstream and 18 percent from fish that moved approximately 3 miles or less downstream.
 No consistent downstream movement patterns were related to either starvation or time at stocking.

 One week after the fishing season, 68 percent of all (19) tagged fish captured by electrofishing were 6-day starved fish, but this difference was not significant at the 10 percent level.

 Bricker, Marlin John, "Effects of Starvation and Time at Stocking on Survival of Stocked Rainbow Trout, Salmo gairdneri" (1970).
-All Graduate Theses and Dissertations.
+All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 6319.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .